 Why should I audition for UMBC Mock Trial?

 UMBC Mock Trial is the most dynamic and successful academic organization on UMBC’s campus, and we go to – and win awards at – the best tournaments in the country every year.
 In the past few years, we’ve traveled to Los Angeles, Chicago, New York, Philadelphia, Pittsburgh, New Haven (Yale), Durham (Duke), Williamsburg, and so many other places.
 While all of our tournaments for this upcoming year will be online, you’ll still get to compete at the best tournaments nationwide.

 We’ve made Nationals (the final 48 teams out of 750+) for three of the past four years: 2020, 2019 and 2017.
-Nationals was cancelled this year due to COVID-19, but in 2019 we finished 8th in our division and 13th overall at the National Championship Tournament.
+Nationals was cancelled in 2020 due to COVID-19, but in 2019 we finished 8th in our division and 13th overall at the National Championship Tournament.
 We also won two invitational tournaments (Duke and Georgetown) and traveled all over the country to compete.
 We’re the highest ranked Mock Trial program in Maryland and we’re ranked in the top 25 teams nationwide.

 More importantly, you won’t find a more beneficial use of your time on campus than Mock Trial.
 If you want to go to law school, it’s the perfect place to be – our coaching staff of attorneys and program alumni will teach you how to hone your skills to be the perfect candidate.
 If you want to get better at debate or public speaking, Mock Trial is far and away the best place on campus to get that experience.
 You’ll compete several times each year and practice with coaches and experienced competitors to find your voice.
 Even if you’re just looking for something fun to do as a new or returning student, this is the place for you.
 You’ll meet your closest friends, travel with them to interesting new places, and win team and individual awards along the way.